How Will You Deal With Life’s Obstacles or Negative Feelings

 A feeling can also arise as a result of our own thoughts, in which case we must determine which thought is causing the manifestation of the feeling and which other thought would be more self-supporting and produce a better feeling.

-18. Discover the thoughts behind the emotion
+18. Discover the Thoughts Behind the Emotion

-For example, if you’re anxious and afraid, investigate your thoughts.
 Anxiety and fear typically arise as a result of real danger or, if no real danger exists, as a result of our own negative thoughts.

 We either imagine a negative future, have negative thoughts about ourselves, or internalize a negative belief.

 If we can become aware of what causes us to be afraid, we can change our thoughts, images, and inputs, assuring ourselves of a more positive future.
-If you recognize that you are experiencing fear or anxiety, ask yourself, “Is my life really in danger now?”

 If you answered “no,” then ask yourself, “What am I thinking, imagining, or internalizing that causes me fear and anxiety?”